bernardopires/django-tenant-schemas/docs/install.rst

     TENANT_MODEL = "customers.Client" # app.Model

-Now run ``sync_schemas``, this will create the shared apps on the ``public`` schema.
+Now run ``sync_schemas --shared``, this will create the shared apps on the ``public`` schema.
 Note: your database should be empty if this is the first time you're running this command.

 .. code-block:: bash